 Competitive Low-Cost Structure.
 The cost saving initiatives of America West and the Debtors discussed in Section III.F.1, coupled with the significant cost synergies from the Merger, will allow Reorganized Group to have one of the most competitive cost structures in the airline industry.
-On a proforma basis, once the anticipated Merger synergies are realized, the unit costs of Reorganized Group will be approximately the same as those of America West today.
+On a pro forma basis, once the anticipated Merger synergies are realized, the unit costs of Reorganized Group will be approximately the same as those of America West today.

 Improved Balance Sheet with Substantial New Liquidity.
+Reorganized Group is expected to be one of the industry's most financially stable airlines.
 Reorganized Group is expected to realize approximately \$10 billion in annual revenues and have, as of the completion of the Merger, a strong balance sheet that includes an estimated \$2 billion in total cash, cash equivalents and short term investments.
-The combined balance sheet will benefit from a cash infusion of approximately \$1.5 billion, which will include \$500565 million in equity investments from the Plan Investors, the proceeds raised through the proposed Rights Offering of approximately \$150 million, the release of certain cash reserves and other initiatives that will provide Reorganized Group with substantial new liquidity.
+The combined balance sheetsheets will benefit from a cash infusionnew liquidity of approximately \$1.5 billion, which will include \$565 million in equity investments from the Plan Investorsaggregating \$565 million, the proceeds raised through the proposed RightsStock Offering of approximately \$150 million, the release of certain cash reserves infusions from commercial partners and other initiatives that will provide Reorganized Group with substantial new liquidity.